KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha: i will explain on cross domain linking and question answering

 Kungumapriyaa : shall i show the ppt , what should we do with the documentation , should we explain everything

+varshitha here, guys what i should present tell me